that-spy-kid/newsletter-api/README.md

-# Newsletter-app
+# Newsletter App

-A newsletter api that used to get and store all the registered users mail info to provide the newsletter content.
+### A newsletter app which is used to store all the subscribed users mails info to provide them newsletter content.